Topological Spatial Graph Coarsening: Introduction

-Given the topological characterization, we can now propose a coarsening procedure for spatial graphs.
-The new graph preserve the most important topological features of the original graph -measured via our filtration and persistent diagram - with a lower number of nodes and edges.
-As for any dimensionality reduction technique, we would like to calibrate the reduction level, as too much reduction would yield to an oversimplified graph with missing important features, and too little reduction would not provide a significant and useful coarsening.
-We define a score to guide the choice of an appropriate reduction level.
-This score balances the reduced graph complexity with the amount of topological ``distortion'' between the original and reduced graph evaluated by comparing persistence diagrams.
-Minimizing this score allows to calibrate the reduction level.

 The paper is organized as follow.
 In Section \ref{sec:graph_coarsening}, we introduce the spatial graph object and the coarsening procedure.
-In Section \ref{sec:PD}, we recall how to compute classical persistence diagrams and we introduce the persistence diagram adaptation for spatial graphs (Subsection \ref{sec:adaptation_for_graphs}).
+In Section \ref{sec:PD}, we recall how to compute classic persistence diagrams and we introduce the persistence diagram adaptation for spatial graphs (Subsection \ref{sec:adaptation_for_graphs}).
 In Section \ref{sec:topo_graph_coarsening}, we define the topologically informed spatial graph coarsening.
 As the new methodology is tailored for spatial graphs, we study the invariance and equivariance properties of the method with respect to rotation, translation and scaling of the node positions; see Section \ref{sec:properties}.
 In Section \ref{sec:experiments}, we showcase the proposed method on simulated data and on a real world dataset of fungi networks \citep{fricker2025fungi}.
+The Python code of our method is publicly available in GitHub \citep{github_repo}.